+For the admitted PDU sessions, if there are any QoS flows of that has not been admitted in the target cell, they shall be indicated in QoS Flows Failed to Setup List IE.

 If the Paging Assistance Information IE is included in the HANDOVER REQUEST message, the target gNB shall, if supported, store this information in the UE context and use it for RAN paging if any for a UE in RRC-INACTIVE state.

 Editor’s Note: Further details are FFS.